elastic-ipfs/infrastructure/terraspace/app/stacks/indexing/bucket-mirroring-trigger/README.md

 # Bucket Mirroring Trigger

-This script will messages to indexing SQS queue for each file that exists in a bucket.
+This script will send messages to indexing SQS queue for each file that exists in a bucket.

 ``` sh
 export SOURCE_BUCKET_NAME=<source-bucket-name>